Best Practices On Social Media

-A majority of Americans now get news via social media, and half of the public has turned to these sites to learn about the 2016 presidential election.
+A majority of Americans get their news via social media, and half have turned to these sites to learn about the 2016 presidential election.
 In addition to measuring the broad impact and meaning of social media, we have tracked the specific sites and platforms that users turn to in the course of socializing online.

 In that context, a national survey of 1,520 adults conducted March 7-April 4, 2016, finds that Facebook continues to be America’s most popular social networking platform by a substantial margin: Nearly eight-in-ten online Americans (79%) now use Facebook, triple the share that uses Twitter (24%), and more than double the usage on Pinterest (31%), Instagram (32%) and LinkedIn (29%).
 On a total population basis (accounting for Americans who do not use the internet at all), that means that 68% of all U.S. adults are Facebook users, while 28% use Instagram, 26% use Pinterest, 25% use LinkedIn and 21% use Twitter.